thomasvan/laravel-faqs/readme.md

             v-bind: ~ :
             v-on: ~ @
-            v-if and v-else // must be in the same level element v-html // ~ {!! !!}
+            v-if and v-else // must be in the same level element v-show="..." and v-show="!..." // similar with v-if and v-else but remain the DOM element v-html // ~ {!! !!}
             v-cloak //  v-cloak is a attribute that you can add to a element you want to hide, while Vue is mounting.
 Soon as Vue is ready, this attribute is removed.
             :name="'my-name'" ~ name="my-name" // because this unchanged attr does not need binding
+            ref // register a reference to an element or component
         ```

     2. Basic